 All College employees, students and visitors are required to wear the specified personal protective equipment (PPE) for the area or specific job being performed.

 5. Reporting of Unsafe Conditions

 All employees and students are required to report any unsafe or harmful conditions to their immediate supervisor.
-The supervisor must ensure that any necessary corrective action is taken without delay (Reg.
-3.20) except in the case of an emergency where action must be taken immediately.
-Where after a one-week period, the employee is not satisfied with the action taken he/she may advise the Health & Safety Coordinator and the Safety Committee and explain the reason for dissatisfaction.
-Any follow-up that may be required should be reported to the Health & Safety Committee.
+The supervisor or the employer must ensure that any necessary corrective action is taken without delay (OHS Regulation 3.10) except in the case of an emergency where action must be taken immediately.

 Potential hazards may include, but are not limited to: